-The Battle of Fort Henry was fought in northern Tennessee, near the Kentucky border, on February 6, 1862.
-Primarily a naval engagement, the battle resulted in few casualties, but it opened the Tennessee River as a pathway for federal invasion of the South in the western theater of the American Civil War.
+The Battle of Fort Henry took place on February 6, 1862.
+Although It was primarily a naval engagement, it was the first significant victory for Ulysses S. Grant and it opened the Tennessee River as a pathway for the Union invasion of the South in the Western Theater.

 At the onset of the American Civil War, the State of Tennessee comprised most of the northern border of the Confederate States of America in the West.
 Defending that border was difficult for the Confederacy because Union troops might use any of three major rivers (the Mississippi, which flows south to the Gulf of Mexico, and the Tennessee and Cumberland Rivers, which flow north to the Ohio River) to invade the South.